-Melanie Denyer is the founder of Depressed Cake Shop, a bakery platform to increase awareness for mental health conditions and raise money for mental health charities.
-She touts baking as a useful technique for improving mental health.
+Melanie Denyer of Depressed Cake Shop, a bakery platform to increase awareness for mental health conditions and raise money for mental health charities, touts baking as a useful technique for improving mental health.
 “A lot of us turn to baking when we're feeling low.
 Some of us even started baking because they were ill and needed something simple as a focus.
-And there is genuinely something very therapeutic about baking,” she told Smithsonian in November.
+And there is genuinely something very therapeutic about baking,” she told Smithsonian in November of 2016.